- 1)What is a Newborn Care Specialist?

 - 4) What are some advanced duties of a Newborn Care Specialist?

-• To provide assistance with Sleep Training beyond 3 months and assist parents with helping infants and toddlers sleep through the night.
+• To provide assistance with Sleep Conditioning beyond 3 months and assist parents with helping infants and toddlers sleep through the night.

 • Knowledgeable in Reflux/Colic and available to provide helpful solutions caring for babies with GER/GERD.